-In OS X, the “root” user account previously had no permission restrictions and could access any system folder or application on your Mac.
-Software gained root-level access when you entered your administrator name and password to install it and could then modify or overwrite any system file or application.
+In earlier versions of Mac OS X, the “root” user account previously had no permission restrictions and could access any system folder or application on your Mac.
+The software gained root-level access when you entered your administrator name and password to install it and could then modify or overwrite any system file or application.

 You can disable the integrity protection feature temporarily in order to accomplish your tasks and then go back and enable this protection feature on your Mac.
 Please follow the simple steps below to accomplish this.

-Perform what you need to do in osx and then return to your recovery system and enable the protection feature by typing ‘csrutil enable; reboot.’ on your terminal command prompt
+- Perform what you need to do and then return to your recovery system and enable the protection feature by typing ‘csrutil enable; reboot.’ on your terminal command prompt

-To check if your system integrity protection feature is working on your mac,
+- To check if your system integrity protection feature is working again on your mac

 Sudz specializes in covering all things macOS, having reviewed dozens of OS X and macOS developments over the years.